Find Nearest Tool

 After you select or highlight rows (columns of data) in the table, select Options to view more configuration options:

 - Save/Load: Save the column configuration as a .yxft file.
-The Alteryx Field Type File is a text file can be used in other workflows using the Load Field Names or Load File Names and Types options.
+The Alteryx Field Type File is a text file that can be used in other workflows using the Load Field Names or Load File Names and Types options.

 - Select: Select or deselect all or highlight columns.
 Options include Select All and Deselect All.